michaelpq/michaelpq.github.io/manuals/archlinux/installation-2/system-settings/index.markdown

 ### Fonts

-Dina is a nice font for programming.
+bitstream-vera is a nice font for programming.

-    pacman -S dina-font
+    pacman -S ttf-bitstream-vera

 ### Synchronize clock with guest in VMware VM